MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-813.md

 # Inventory Picking List (report)

-The *Inventory Picking List* report shows a list of the sales orders for which an item is included.
+The **Inventory Picking List** report shows a list of the sales orders that include a particular item.

-The following information is shown for each item: Sales order line with the name of the customer, variant code, location code, bin code, shipment date, quantity to be shipped, and unit of measure.
+The report shows the following information for each item:

+* Sales order line
+* Customer name
+* Variant code
+* Location code
+* Bin code
+* Shipment date
+* Quantity to ship
+* Unit of measure

-The quantity to be shipped is totaled for each item.
+The quantity to ship is a total for each item.

+> [!NOTE]
-**Note**: This report isn't available for advanced warehouse functionality.
+> This report isn't available for advanced warehouse functionality.

 ## Use cases